jasmineelkins/library/README.md

 STRETCH GOALS:

+- recommendations based on genre
+- user can add custom-named shelves
 - pagination - show 10 results from API, click next to see 10 more
 - how to import data from excel sheets????
+- import top bestseller's list & generate collection on home page

-- user can import goodreads
+- user can import goodreads data
-- recommendations based on genre

 LEARNINGS: